 - 1. Power off your PC, Cable/DSL Modem, and the Router. - 2.
 Locate an optimum location for the Router.
-The best place is usually at the center of your wireless network.
-The place must accord with the Installation Environment Requirements. - 3.
+The best place is usually at the center of your wireless network. - 3.
 Adjust the direction of the antenna.
 Normally, upright is a good direction. - 4.
-Connect the PC or Switch/Hub in your LAN to the LAN Ports of the 3G Router with Ethernet cable, shown in Figure 2-1. - 5.
-The 3G Router supports both 3G and WAN connection, so you can insert 3G USB Modem and Connect the DSL/Cable Modem to the WAN port of the 3G Router, shown in Figure 2-1.
-Please visit our website to get the latest USB modems compatibility, and we recommend you to check whether the modem in your hand has already been tested by us.
+Connect the PC(s) and each Switch/Hub in your LAN to the LAN Ports on the Router, shown in Figure 2-1.
+(If you have the wireless NIC and want to use the wireless function, you can skip this step.) - 5.
+Connect the DSL/Cable Modem to the WAN port on the Router, shown in Figure 2-1. - 6.
+Connect the power adapter to the power socket on the Router, and the other end into an electrical outlet.
+The Router will start to work automatically.

-- 6. Connect the power adapter to the power socket on the Router, and the other end into an electrical outlet.
-The Router will start to work automatically. - 7.
-Power on your PC and Cable/DSL Modem.
+7. Power on your PC and Cable/DSL Modem.

-Figure 2-1 Hardware Installation of the PW-3G401/PW-3G401D 3G Wireless Lite-N Router
+Figure 2-1 Hardware Installation of the TL-WR741ND 150Mbps Wireless Lite-N Router